ZJendex/zjendex.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first year Ph.D. student at Carnegie Mellon University in Electrical and Computer Engineering Department, advised by <a href="https://www.cs.cmu.edu/~justinc3/">Prof. Justin Chan</a> and <a href="https://swarunkumar.com/">Prof. Swarun Kumar</a>.
+I am a first year Ph.D. student at Carnegie Mellon University in Electrical and Computer Engineering Department, advised by <a href="https://swarunkumar.com/">Prof. Swarun Kumar</a> and <a href="https://www.cs.cmu.edu/~justinc3/">Prof. Justin Chan</a>.

 My research interests lie at the intersection of wireless sensing and human health.
 With recent advancements in antenna and microphone technology, especially in their sensitivity, I am excited about the potential of these devices to monitor bodily functions and diagnose diseases.
 I am also interested in smart home applications and exploring the capabilities of machine learning within the wireless sensing community.